joshaw/CompSci/Notes/Statistics.md

 - Exploratory data analysis
 - Pairwise comparisons
 	- Like performing t-tests on all the pairs of means in the data
-- eg LSD (Lest Significat Differences)
+- eg LSD (Lest Significant Differences)
 - eg Bonferroni
+	- How would you correct for type 1 errors?
+Bonferroni
 - eg Tukey's Test

 ### F-Ratio